A41900/freecodecamp-javascript/README.md

 ## 📝 Notes

-All solutions are written by me while studying for the FreeCodeCamp certification and building confidence in JavaScript coding.
+All solutions and mini-projects are written by me while studying for the FreeCodeCamp certification.
+Some projects include HTML/CSS templates provided by FreeCodeCamp, but **all JavaScript logic is implemented by me**.